wp-plugins/events-made-easy/readme.txt

 * Improvement: booking date/time info is now visible in the backend registration pages
 * Improvement: add image thumb url to the ical feed if present
 * Improvement: the day difference function now returns a negative value as well, the countdown and DAYS_TILL* placeholders can take advantage of this
+* Improvement: use the WP time setting for new/edit events as well when trying to detect 12 or 24 hour notation
 * Code improvement: added event_properties to stop needing to change the event database table all the time.
 Ideal for new event properties.

 = 1.1.3 =